govau/service-manual/content/standard/5-make-it-secure/how.md

 - integrate into or create relevant security documentation
 - create a risk treatment plan to track risks and mitigations
 - test the security of the solution and address all vulnerabilities discovered

-- build detection and prevention mechanisms into the solution, including
+You should build detection and prevention mechanisms into the solution, including:
   - incident response plan
   - logging solution that can fully trace a user as they traverse each part of the system
   - appropriate business rules that check the validity of interactions with the solution

-As you go live you should be able to show that you have created a robust secure solution that meets all security, legislative and legal requirements.
+As you go [live](/service-design-delivery-process/live-stage/) you should be able to show that you have created a robust secure solution that meets all security, legislative and legal requirements.
 It should:

 - manage frequent security updates
 - identify malicious or fraudulent activity